Rezmason/matrix/README.md

 Now you know link fu.
 Here's a list of customization options:

 - **version** - the version of the Matrix to simulate.
-Can be "paradise", "nightmare", "operator" or "classic" (default).
+Default is "classic".
   - "classic" is the Matrix code everyone knows and loves, mostly based on the sequels' opening title graphics.
+  - "3d" is the classic code in 3D mode.
+  - "megacity" is a variation of the classic code that includes the Megacity as a glyph, as is seen in the opening titles of _Revolutions_.
   - "operator" is more reminiscent of the matrix code as it appears in the first movie's opening titles, and on operators' screens: flatter, crowded, without a gradient, and with occasional effects (such as a square ripple).
+  - "nightmare" is how the Matrix may have appeared in the Merovingian's heyday: flashy, foreboding, relentless.
   - "paradise" is how the Matrix's idyllic predecessor may have appeared: warm, simplistic, encompassing.
-  - "nightmare" is how the Matrix may have appeared in the Merovingian's heyday: flashy, foreboding, relentless.
+  - "resurrections" is the updated Matrix code
+  - "palimpsest" is a custom version inspired by the art and sound of [Rob Dougan](https://en.wikipedia.org/wiki/Rob_Dougan)'s [Furious Angels](https://en.wikipedia.org/wiki/Furious_Angels).
 - **font** - the set of glyphs to draw.
 Current options are "matrixcode", "resurrections", "gothic", "coptic", "huberfishA", and "huberfishD".
 - **width** - the number of columns (and rows) to draw.
 Default is 80.
 - **volumetric** - when set to "true", this renders the glyphs with depth, slowly approaching the eye.
 Default is "false".